ramessesii2/k0rdent-catalog/mkdocs/dev.md

 Check local instance of the pages: <http://127.0.0.1:8000/>

 ## Fork deployment

-In fork repositories pages are automatically deployed on each push, you just need to enable github pages in your fork `Settings`:
+In fork repositories pages are automatically deployed on each push.

+- Enable github pages in `Settings`
+- Set github pages to branch `gh-pages`
+- Click Save

 ![](./img/fork-pages-settings.png)